-If you notice blood in your dog's stool, it is important to contact your veterinarian right away.
-While this is also a symptom of many different illnesses, it is serious and needs to be treated aggressively.
-If left untreated, HGE can be fatal.
+If you notice blood in your dog's stool, it's important to contact your veterinarian right away.
+While bloody stool is a symptom of many different illnesses, HGE is serious and needs to be treated aggressively.
+If left untreated, it can be fatal.
 With prompt veterinary care, most dogs respond to treatment and recover in a few days.

-Why Do Dogs Have Bloody Diarrhea?
+Why Do Dogs Have HGE?

-Because there are many causes of vomiting and diarrhea in dogs, it is always recommended that you call your veterinarian to discuss what is going on.
-Only your vet can properly advise you if it is a situation that can wait or if it sounds like an emergency.
+Other common symptoms include vomiting, loss of appetite (anorexia), and a rapid decrease in energy (listlessness or lethargy).
+Without treatment, the dog can quickly go into shock and may suffer from dehydration.
+Some dogs may develop a fever, though this is not very common.
+Because there are many causes of vomiting and diarrhea in dogs, you should always your veterinarian to discuss what's going on.
+Only your vet can properly advise you if it's a situation that can wait or if it sounds like an emergency.

-Food should be reintroduced slowly.
+Food is reintroduced slowly.
 In the event that the HGE is thought to be food related, your vet may also recommend switching to a novel protein (such as chicken, lamb, or cottage cheese) that the dog doesn't usually eat.
 The good news is that with this aggressive care, most dogs recover within a few days.

 How to Prevent HGE

-It is likely that your vet will also check for other health issues such as:
+It's likely that your vet will also check for other health issues such as: